Shashank-Shivakumar/SmithLab.github.io/team/sashabaumann.md

 ### Education

-MSc Public Health for Development, London School of Hygiene and Tropical Medicine [London, UK]
+MSc Public Health for Development, London School of Hygiene and Tropical Medicine

-BA Psychology and Spanish, Grinnell College [Grinnell, Iowa, US]
+BA Psychology and Spanish, Grinnell College